 There is also the only Kokako in captivity.
 Kahurangi, the Kokako, has been hand-reared and is so used to humans that she thinks she is one.

 This is also where you can see the endangered Takahe walking around.
-They were once thought extinct until discovered in Fiordland on the South Island.
+They were once thought to be extinct until they were discovered in Fiordland on the South Island.

 How To Get There